aryavorskiy/LatticeModels.jl/docs/src/index.md

 - Supports visualization with [Plots.jl](https://github.com/JuliaPlots/Plots.jl).
 - Compatible with [QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl).

-## Similar packages

-Packages such as [Quantica.jl](https://github.com/pablosanjose/Quantica.jl), [pybinding](https://docs.pybinding.site/en/stable/index.html) and [Kwant](https://kwant-project.org/) provide similar functionality.
-However, they are in general designed for other purposes and lack some features that are present in `LatticeModels.jl`:

-- **Schrödinger equation solvers with time-dependent Hamiltonians**.
-Only Kwant provides similar functionality with its `Tkwant` module, but it lacks the performance and flexibility in some cases.
-- **Convenient tools for setting periodic boundary conditions and gauge fields**.
-The only way to do this in Kwant or Pybinding is to manually set the hopping values.
-- **A flexible interface for defining new types of lattices and bonds**.
-Random lattices can be implemented on top of [`GenericLattice`](@ref) with ease.
-- **Manybody computations**. `LatticeModels.jl` can handle manybody systems with particle interaction.

-Overall, while `Kwant` and `pybinding` are mostly focused on quantum transport problems and `Quantica.jl` is designed to find various properties of lattices, `LatticeModels.jl` focuses on dynamic simulations.

 ## Usage example

 This simple code plots local density for lowest energy states of a square tight-binding lattice.